 Can we prevent ACL injuries?
-In a word, no. However, we can reduce risk of injury.
+In a word, no. However, we can reduce the risk of injury.
 Let’s start by looking at how ACL injuries often happen.
-Then we can work backwards to reduce the risk of ACL injury.
+Then we can work backward to reduce the risk of ACL injury.

 We’ve broken down the anatomy already in this post here, now let’s take a look at how ACL injuries commonly happen.

 We know there is a common mechanism of injury.